Ed-VanDerSar/phase-type-coalescent-models/README.md

 # Phase-type distributions associated with a nested coalescent

-This project aims to apply the properties of the phase-type distribution to study certain functionals of multispecies coalescent processes.
-Specifically, we will study the time to the most recent common ancestor and the number of branches.
+This project aims to apply the properties of the phase-type distribution to study certain functionals of some relevant coalescent processes.
+We will study the time to the most recent common ancestor and the number of branches.

+## Nested coalescent
 The aim is to compare the results obtained with those corresponding to a Kingman-in-Kingman process and draw conclusions about the statistical relevance of the model.

+## Coalescents with structured populations
+To be added...